Bruno Barbey's career-spanning book reflects his insatiable thirst for the unknown

 - Bruno Barbey

-French photographer Bruno Barbey was born in Morocco, and studied photography and graphic arts at the École des Arts et Métiers in Vevey, Switzerland.
-Between 1961 and 1964 he photographed the Italians, approaching them as protagonists of a small “theatrical world”, with the aim of capturing the spirit of a nation.
-During the 1960s, he was commissioned by Éditions Rencontre in Lausanne to report from European and African countries.
-He also contributed regularly to Vogue.
+Bruno Barbey, born in Morocco, has dual nationality – French and Swiss.
+He studied photography and graphic arts at the École des Arts et Métiers in Vevey, Switzerland.
+From 1961 to 1964 he photographed the Italians, considering them as protagonists of a small ‘theatrical world’, with the aim of capturing the spirit of a nation.

-Over four decades Barbey has journeyed across five continents and into numerous military conflicts.
-Although he rejects the label of ‘war photographer’, he has covered civil wars in Nigeria, Vietnam, the Middle East, Bangladesh, Cambodia, Northern Ireland, Iraq and Kuwait.
-His work has appeared in most of the world’s major magazines.
-Barbey is particularly known for his free and harmonious use of color, and he has frequently worked in Morocco, the country of his childhood.
+Over five decades Bruno Barbey has worked in all five continents and covered wars and conflicts in Nigeria, Vietnam, the Middle East, Bangladesh, Cambodia, Northern Ireland, Iraq and Kuwait.
+His work has appeared in the world’s major magazines and he has published over 30 books.

 2016 PASSAGES, published by Edition de La Martiniere

 2015 China, from Mao to Modernity, published by Editions Didier Millet